chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 - _Container_ classes represent container CIs
 - _Deployed_ classes represent deployed CIs

 In addition to these types, plugins also specify the behavior required to perform the deployment.
 That is, which actions (steps) are needed to ensure that a deployable ends up in the container as a deployed.
-In good OO-fashion, this behavior is part of the Deployed class.
+In good OO-fashion, this behavior is part of the deployed class.

-Let's look at the mechanisms available to plugin writers in each of the two deployment phases, Specification and Planning.
+Let's look at the mechanisms available to plugin writers in each of the two deployment phases, specification and planning.

 ## Specifying a namespace